alexyuly/ViewScript-Runtime/README.md

 }
 ```

-> "Click a button to log" is a view, with one button element, with content of "Click me!" and click handled by console logging "You clicked the button."
+**"Click a button to log"** is a view, with one button element, with content of "Click me!" and click handled by console logging "You clicked the button.".

-- view
-  - element
-    - input = field
-    - output = reference field